Rosneft: Oil spills

 The Russian branch of Greenpeace called Rosneft the dirtiest oil company in the world.
 In 2011, according to a survey conducted by the Federal Service for Supervision in the Sphere of Nature Management (Rosprirodnadzor) in Khanty-Mansi Autonomous Okrug, Rosneft was responsible for 2,727 oil spills, which accounted for 75% of the total number of spills that occurred under the company.
 According to environmentalists, it is Rosneft's fault that more than 10,000 oil spills occur each year.
-The Hydrometeorological Centre of Russia has estimated that 4.5m tonnes of oil are spilled on the Russian mainland every year, that's seven times the BP Deepwater Horizon spill in the Gulf of Mexico in 2010.
+The Hydrometeorological Centre of Russia has estimated that 4.5m tonnes of oil are spilled on the Russian mainland every year, that's seven times the Deepwater Horizon oil spill in the Gulf of Mexico in 2010.
 Often blamed is Rosneft's ageing infrastructure, as well as the lack of government oversight.
 As a result of the environmental contamination, people have observed black water coming out of their taps, cattle have been stricken with tuberculosis, and fish have been found deformed.